sajjadulislam007/inument-dev-task/README.md

 - then please run for development server: `npm run dev`

 - Runs the app in the development mode.\

 - Open [http://localhost:5173](http://localhost:5173) to view it in the browser.

 - You will also test the buid with runing: `npm run build`

+## Issue

+I have used a fake server called `json-server` which is not capable with mobile, so chances are high not to fetch the data from the server when you view this from a mobile device.
+I apologize for that, please check this from any PC, Thanks!